 GlobalGiving, in turn, evaluates Project Sponsors' methodologies and procedures and reviews the due diligence done.
 Additionally, GlobalGiving conducts secondary research and random audits to ensure that the organization meets GlobalGiving's standards for trustworthiness, quality, and impact.

 In some instances, Project Sponsors submit their own projects, in which case GlobalGiving collects third-party validation from stakeholders, funders, and local/international experts in order to certify them.

 In addition to the initial due diligence described above, GlobalGiving conducts additional evaluations through three mechanisms:

-The GlobalGiving Foundation is responsible for ensuring that organizations that do not have US 501(c)3 status are compliant with international guidelines for philanthropy.
+GlobalGiving is responsible for ensuring that organizations that do not have US 501(c)3 status are compliant with international guidelines for philanthropy.
 Compliance entails either:

-The Board of Directors of the GlobalGiving Foundation must approve all grants to organizations opting for expenditure reporting.
+The Board of Directors of GlobalGiving must approve all grants to organizations opting for expenditure reporting.